 A Disney Park vacation is held to higher standards than other family trips.
 The excitement is bigger, the anticipation is greater, and the magical memories can last a lifetime.
 While there are many aspects of a Disney Park vacation that we as guests look forward to, there are also a few we could do without.
 In fact, the entire experience would be made so much better without the following 10 experiences.

 10. Long Lines

 Whether for attractions or for transportation, long lines are something most of us will face at some point during their trip.
 Even during slow periods, there will be time where your bus, boat, or monorail isn’t ready to leave when you are, or in some cases hasn’t even shown up yet.
 Standing around waiting cuts into time that could be spent enjoying the parks or relaxing at your hotel.
 Check out “9 Tips for Beating the Lines at Disney World.”

-9. Needing to Book Dining Reservations Before You Leave
+9. Book Dining Reservations Before You Leave